Why Are Some Germs Particularly Dangerous for People With CF?

 Influenza, commonly called the flu, is a virus that is highly contagious, even among people who do not have CF. Every year in the United States, flu epidemics occur during the winter months.
 Although anyone can get the flu, people with CF can get much sicker.
 For people living with CF, getting the flu can lead to a severe lung infection.

-To learn more about research to develop new therapies to fight infections, visit Infections and the Infection Research Initiative.
+To learn more about research to develop new therapies, visit Research Into Infections.

 Share this article